BKPatt/gladiatorsRedemption/README.md

 Known Problem Areas:
 1. AI is iffy and early development, so it can circle the player or have some odd behavior.
 2. Draxus is supposed to go back to his traversal after interacting with the player, but right now instead stays where the interactions starts and turns towards the player.
+3. Load/Save function is developed, but does not yet work as what data to be saved/loaded has not been determined.

 Who Did What: